Chelsea transfer news: Alvaro Morata reaches Atletico Madrid agreement but continues to hold up Gonzalo Higuain move | Goal.com

 The Rojiblancos are also trying to sell winger Gelson Martins, who signed a six-year deal after joining on a free transfer from Sporting having cancelled his contract with the Portuguese giants.

-Chelsea are keen to get Morata off their wage billl before brining in Higuain while Milan themselves must find a replacement for the Argentina international, with Genoa’s Krzysztof Piatak their primary target and likely to cost around €40m (£35.2m/$45.6m).
+Chelsea are keen to get Morata off their wage bill before bringing in Higuain, while Milan themselves must find a replacement for the Argentina international, with Genoa’s Krzysztof Piatek their primary target and likely to cost around €40m (£35.2m/$45.6m).

 Higuain has an arrangement to join Chelsea on a six-month loan which can either be extended for a further year or turned into a permanent move in the summer, though that would lead to fresh contract negotiations for the 31-year-old.